 By Angela Matthews, Business Disability Forum

 At Business Disability Forum we put a big focus on the idea of ‘Going Places’ – being able to get into work, to get on at work, and to lead a productive life.
-The conversations about this of kind social mobility for disabled people tend to focus on what businesses and government can do – making buildings accessible, adapting workstations or interviews, and so on – but there another critical factor that seldom discussed, and that is the GP or general practitioner.
+The conversations about this of kind social mobility for disabled people tend to focus on what businesses and government can do – making buildings accessible, adapting workstations or interviews.
+But there is another critical factor that seldom discussed, and that is the GP or general practitioner.

 But GPs are also the first port of call for millions of people working with a disability or long-term condition.
 Put simply, without the role of the GP, many would not be able to stay in work.